getify/foi-lang/README.md

 I'm jotting down some very early thoughts on what I think I want to design for the **Foi** language.
 This stuff is pretty much all subject to change.
 Consider everything experimental R&D for the foreseeable future.

+## Mission

+**Foi** promotes coherence and safety through declarative Functional Programming (FP) patterns as first class language features, while bridging (with familiar idioms) to those more experienced in traditionally imperative programming languages.

+It should feel intuitive when doing the *right*&trade; things, appear obvious when doing the *risky* things, and discourage doing the *dangerous* things.

 <details>
     <summary>Aspirational Design Ideas for Foi</summary>
     <p></p>